 Another concern that owner-operators have is that they can’t just raise their charges or service fees to deal with the increased compliance cost demanded by the mandate.
 The trucking industry operates in price-based competition and is sensitive to changes.

-Any attempts in trying to raise service fees above competitor rates, just to compensate for ELD compliance costs, can result in meaningful losses for small businesses.
+Any attempts to raise service fees above competitor rates, to compensate for ELD compliance costs, can result in meaningful losses for small businesses.

 As mentioned in the report, a lot of owner-operators still haven’t fully equipped their fleets with the mandated devices.
 These individuals are still hoping that the ELD mandate would either be delayed or repealed.

-However, based on what has been happening recently with regards to the mandate, it seems more probable that the ELD mandate would be implemented as scheduled — on December 18, 2017.
+However, based on what has been happening recently with regard to the mandate, it seems more probable that the ELD mandate would be implemented as scheduled — on December 18, 2017.

 Just recently in June, the Supreme Court thwarted all attempts to have the mandate repealed.
 Also, a bill that was recently introduced in the House of Representatives, which sought to extend the ELD mandate’s deadline, has yet to be approved.
 The Senate DOT bill also skipped any changes related to the ELD mandate.